7 Key Steps to Preparing for a College or University Website Redesign

 In higher education, schools increase revenue by attracting more students or increasing donations.
 Schools can decrease expense by fielding less phone calls to answer basic questions or reducing staff.

-Once you write down the business goals and a measurement for each, you can brainstorm ideas to use the website to help achieve your business goals.
+Once you write down the business goals and measurement for each, you can brainstorm ideas to use the website to help achieve your business goals.

 Action Item: Talk with your team or other stakeholders and ask them: What are your business goals?
 How can a website help achieve these goals?
 How can we measure impact?
 We like to look at strategic plans and directives from the board or the president for goals.